 In recent years, there has been an observable growing movement towards environmentally-conscious consumerism.
-More than 60 percent of respondents in a McKinsey US consumer sentiment survey were willing to pay more for a product with sustainable packaging.
+More than 60% of respondents in a McKinsey US consumer sentiment survey were willing to pay more for a product with sustainable packaging.
 In another survey, 72% of respondents said they’re buying more environmentally friendly products than five years ago, and 81% said they expect to buy more over the next five years.

 This growing demand for sustainable products presents a unique opportunity for D2C brands.
 D2C brands are often agile in product development, meaning they can quickly adapt their product lines to meet new demands, and hence can innovate and introduce sustainable products faster than brands that rely on traditional retail channels.
 On the other hand, D2C brands often thrive on authentic narratives via direct communication and engagement with their consumers.